-MSTITUTIONS

-The picture can't be displayed.

-Main memory access time = m

-If page table are kept in main memory,

-e) + m(for particular page in page table)
+Main memory access time = m If page table are kept in main memory, Effective access time = m(for page table) + m(for particular page in page table)

-ziiiiii uccoss time milioi puge tuon ,(101 partitular page in page table)

 Advantages of Paging

 - Eliminates External Fragmentation: Paging divides memory into fixed-size blocks (pages and frames), so processes can be loaded wherever there is free space in memory.
 This prevents wasted space due to fragmentation. - Efficient Memory Utilization: Since pages can be placed in non-contiguous memory locations, even small free spaces can be utilized, leading to better memory allocation. - Supports Virtual Memory: Paging enables the implementation of virtual memory, allowing processes to use more memory than physically available by swapping pages between RAM and secondary storage. - Ease of Swapping: Individual pages can be moved between physical memory and disk (swap space) without affecting the entire process, making swapping faster and more efficient. - Improved Security and Isolation: Each process works within its own set of pages, preventing one process from accessing another's memory space.